cedana/cedana-helm-charts/README.md

 ## cedana-helm

 Chart for installing the controller and cedana daemon.
-Additionally it aims to provide optional deployments for services commonly used with our deployments.
+Additionally it aims to provide optional deployments for services commonly used with our deployments such as Kueue.
 ### Installation

 Currently you can install the chart using this repo or you can use the oci repository.